Parsa-Sedigh/jordan-system-design/kafka-replication.md

 **see** a msg, the msg has to be replicated to **all** in-sync replicas(only the leader is not enough).

-Since the number of in-sync replica set can grow or shrink, there's `min-insync.replicas` setting on producer and with this, we can say: if there's only 1 in-sync replica running, by setting this setting to num higher than 1, we say: msgs are not still even written to the leader, even though they were acked by that one running in-sync replica.
+Since the number of in-sync replica set can grow or shrink, there's `min-insync.replicas` setting on producer and with this, we can say: if there's only 1 in-sync replica running, by setting this setting to num higher than 1, we say: msgs are not written to any broker, even though they were acked by that one running in-sync replica.
 So consumers of that topic can't see those msgs yet until more in-sync replicas ack that msg.

 Q: Why in-sync replica set can grow and shrink?

-A: It can shrink when an in-sync replica set is slow because that's gonna stop us from processing any new msgs if current num of available in-sync replicas gets smaller than `min.insync.replicas`.
+A: It can shrink when an in-sync replica set is slow because that's gonna stop us from processing any new msgs if current num of **available** in-sync replicas gets smaller than `min.insync.replicas`.

 > A message is considered committed when: